John Everitt

 Building Tortola's "Patchwork Quilt"

 This web site will look at some of the stories of these ‘builders’ of what might be viewed as a ‘patchwork quilt’, where each person is an individual with their own story, but at the same time each of these individuals contributes to a larger whole.
-In large part as a convenience (in order to make more manageable my self-appointed task) I will be concentrating upon expats who have lived and worked in the BVI for at least the 20 years prior to 1987 - the starting date of my project, and when I myself moved to Tortola as a more-or-less permanent resident.
-I will also be including the children of expats.
+In large part as a convenience (in order to make more manageable my self-appointed task) I will be concentrating upon expats who lived and worked in the BVI for at least the 20 years prior to 2007 (i.e. coming to the Virgin Islands in 1987 or prior to that date) – which was the starting date of my project, and when I myself moved to Tortola as a more-or-less permanent resident.
+I will also occasionally be including the children of expats where this seems valuable and appropriate.
 Although this 1987 date is somewhat arbitrary, it does encompass all of the people who arrived on Tortola before the larger recent influx of expats, or ‘before the wave’ as some people term it.
 I will also include, where possible, people who are no longer available for interview, having left the BVI or died.
 Published obituaries of some the latter are included – when I could find these.
-In time it is hoped that the project can be expanded – for instance to include the many belongers who have built their own BVI.
+In time it is hoped that the project can be expanded – for instance to include the many belongers who have built their own part of the Virgin Islands.

 Profiles of People in the British Virgin Islands